 As Biomedical Engineering is defined so broadly, specializing in a subfield of engineering can help to provide more in-depth expertise in a focus area.
 Through judicious selection of upper division engineering and science electives, students can create this depth in one of our suggested areas of specialization or in an area of the student’s choosing.
 One of the strengths of the UC Davis program is this flexibility to design one’s own emphasis of study.These specializations are neither required nor degree-notated.

-This is a broad subfield that includes orthopedic/rehabilitation engineering, as well as the study of mechanical forces produced by biological systems.
-This includes the use of biomechanics principles applied to the design of wheelchairs and prosthetics, as well as to fluid dynamics of blood flow and forces acting on tissue in the artery to allow design of better cardiovascular interventions.
+This is a broad subfield that includes orthopedic/rehabilitation engineering (including the design of wheelchairs and prosthetics) as well as the study of mechanical forces produced by biological systems.
+Biomechanics allows a better understanding of the fluid dynamics of blood flow and the forces acting on tissue in the artery to allow the design of better cardiovascular interventions.
 This field involves more intensive study of mechanics, dynamics and thermodynamics.

-The visualization of anatomical structure, physiological processes, metabolic activity and molecular expression in living tissues is important to accomplish goals that include the diagnosis of disease, the development of new therapeutics, the evaluation of the response to therapeutics, the guidance of interventional procedures.
-Our program has a particular strength in molecular imaging, in which molecular scale events are detected within living systems.
+The visualization of anatomical structure, physiological processes, metabolic activity and molecular expression in living tissues is important to accomplish goals that include the diagnosis of disease, the development of new therapeutics, the evaluation of the response to therapeutics, and the guidance of interventional procedures.
+Our program has a particular strength in molecular imaging, in which molecular-scale events are detected within living systems.
 An imaging bioengineer can work in areas ranging from developing instruments for imaging, to creating algorithms for three-dimensional reconstruction of imaging data, to generating new contrast agents for enhancing image quality.
-Depending upon the area of medical imaging of interest, this field can require more in depth study in electronics signal processing, chemistry, and computer programming.
+Depending upon the area of interest, this field can require further study in electronics signal processing, chemistry or computer programming.

-Medical device engineering is a diverse area that can include the development of instruments, apparatuses, machines, implants, or in vitro reagents, intended for use in the diagnosis, prevention, and treatment of disease.
+This is a diverse area that can include the development of instruments, apparatuses, machines, implants, or in vitro reagents intended for use in the diagnosis, treatment or prevention of disease.
 Biomedical engineers have begun to combine technologies including pharmaceuticals, electronics and mechanical devices in the development of combination medical treatments.

 Systems & Synthetic Biology

-Concepts, principles and techniques from engineering are applied in this area to understand and build biological processes and systems at a fundamental level.
-Engineers describe biochemical, genetic, and biomechanical processes mathematically and integrate this information into models of natural and synthetic systems.
-These models are analyzed analytically, computationally and statistically to uncover design principles of natural systems and to guide development of methods capable of redirecting normal expression for biotechnological purposes or correcting pathological expression for therapeutic purposes.
+In this area, concepts, principles and techniques from engineering are applied to understand and build biological processes and systems at a fundamental level.
+Engineers describe biochemical, genetic, and mechanical processes mathematically and integrate this information into models of natural and synthetic systems.
+These models are studied analytically, computationally and statistically to uncover design principles of natural systems and to guide development of methods capable of redirecting normal expression for biotechnological purposes or correcting pathological expression for therapeutic purposes.

-Engineering is playing an increasing role in the practice of medicine, and students interested in medicine can focus on the intersection of engineering and medicine in this specialization.
-To meet admission requirements for the various medical school programs, students must complete extra course-work.
-These courses are in addition to the listed BME curricular requirements.
+Engineering is playing an increasing role in the practice of medicine, and students interested in medicine can focus on the intersection of engineering and medicine.
+To meet admission requirements for medical school, students must complete extra course work.
+These courses are in addition to the listed Department of Biomedical Engineering curricular requirements.